Tantalor93/dnspyre/README.md

 [![CircleCI](https://circleci.com/gh/redsift/dnstrace.svg?style=shield)](https://circleci.com/gh/redsift/dnstrace)
 [![Docker Image](https://images.microbadger.com/badges/image/redsift/dnstrace.svg)](https://microbadger.com/images/redsift/dnstrace)

 Command-line DNS benchmark tool built to stress test and measure the performance of DNS servers with commodity hardware.
-This tool typically consumers ~30kB per concurrent connection and can do ~3000 QPS per Xeon E5 core.
+This tool typically consumes ~30kB per concurrent connection and can maintain ~30,000 QPS per modern core if your server, OS and network allows you to reach suitable levels of concurrency.

+DNStrace bypasses OS resolvers and is provided as a Docker packaged prebuilt static binary.
+Basic latency measurement, result checking and histograms are supported.
+Currently, only `A`, `AAAA` and `TXT` questions are supported.

 ## Usage